 This map provides information on location-specific groups and organizations for LGBTQ youth.
 For national resources and a list of LGBTQ blogs, see below. • Want to be added to the map?
-View We Are the Youth Resources in a new window and click EDIT, then add your location, website, and a short description of your organization.
+View We Are the Youth Resources in a new window, click EDIT then add a pin to the map and input your location, website, and a short description of your organization.

 - AfterEllen – news, videos and reviews on lesbian and bisexual women